 The D-28 is generally considered the definitive Martin flat-top.
-The Dreadnought (or "D") body, combined with rosewood back and sides, produces a full sound ideal for flatpicking.
+The Dreadnought (or "D") body, combined with rosewood back and sides, produces a full sound, ideal for flat-picking.

-Based on 1970 Martin D12-28
+Based on 1970 Martin® D12-28

-In 1970, Martin added 6 more strings to the successful D-28 to capitalize on then-current folk music trends.
+In 1970, Martin added six more strings to the successful D-28 to capitalize on the folk music trends popular at the time.